 CVE-2023-20252 Overview

-A critical authentication bypass vulnerability exists in the Security Assertion Markup Language (SAML) APIs of Cisco Catalyst SD-WAN Manager Software.
-This flaw allows an unauthenticated, remote attacker to gain unauthorized access to the application as an arbitrary user by exploiting improper authentication checks for SAML APIs.
+CVE-2023-20252 is an authentication bypass vulnerability in the Security Assertion Markup Language (SAML) APIs of Cisco Catalyst SD-WAN Manager Software.
+An unauthenticated, remote attacker can send crafted requests directly to the SAML API and generate an authorization token.
+The token grants access to the application as an arbitrary user.

 Critical Impact